On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Determination of the almost simple subgroups

 Let $H\cong \Omega_8^+(2)$, where the appropriate primes are $p=3$, $p=5$, $p=7$, and $p\neq 2,3,7$.
 The unique possible set of composition factors for this group are $28^2$ on $M(E_7)$ (see \cite[Table 6.228]{litterickmemoir}), and there are no self-extensions of this module for all odd primes, so $M(E_7){\downarrow_H}$ must be semisimple.

 \begin{prop} Let $p\neq 2$.
 Then any subgroup $H\cong \Omega_8^+(2)$ of $\mbG$ is a blueprint for $M(E_7)$. \end{prop} \begin{proof} Let $L$ denote the $\GL_4(2)$-parabolic subgroup inside $H$, which also acts irreducibly on the $28$-dimensional simple module for $H$ in all characteristics $p\neq 2$.
 Thus $H$ and $L$ stabilize the same subspaces of $M(E_7)$.
-It is clear that $L$ lies inside a positive-dimensional subgroup of $\mbG$, and the only appropriate maximal such subgroup is the $A_7$ maximal-rank subgroup.
+It is clear that $L$ lies inside a positive-dimensional subgroup of $\mbG$, and the only appropriate maximal such subgroup, examining the tables of actions in, say, \cite[p.247]{thomas2016} is the $A_7$ maximal-rank subgroup.
+(This subgroup does not stabilize the same subspaces as $H$ because its $28$-dimensional factors are not self-dual, so the diagonal subspaces for the $H$-action are not stabilized by $A_7$.)